 Here’s a breakdown of some of the answers we got:

 Cultural references have always played a major role in hooking the reader into a marketing strategy.
 AI can sometimes identify such references, but will it be able to determine which equivalent is appropriate in the target language?
-Perhaps a reference to American football in a source text would for instance need to be adapted to soccer in France, but to Gaelic football in Ireland, or to cricket in India.
+Perhaps a reference to American football in a source text would for instance need to be adapted to soccer in France, but to Gaelic football in Ireland, or cricket in India.
 Once that has been determined, an actual, meaningful equivalence has to be found.
 This implies creativity.

 Are anglicisms acceptable to use in all marketing campaigns in Quebec?
 For all topics?
 French-Canadian people getting trained in big organizations have their own terminology.
 The Quebec Board of the French Language spends a lot of time and resources updating the languages with new French words that should be used in official contexts.
 AI can identify terms that might need to be double-checked.
 We’ll leave the double-checking to the human eye.